 - Take all of the blame and apologize for everything.

-- Never have any kind of sit down “talks” about the relationsh*t or where it’s going.
+- Never have any kind of discussion about your relationship or where it’s going.

 - Recreate bad, disconnected porno sex in the bedroom and don’t ever voice any of your sexual desires.